TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-cancelswitchreenablesubscription.md

 2. Select the subscription that you want to cancel.
 When the blade opens select **Overview**.
 3. Select **Cancel subscription**
 4. Follow prompts and finish cancellation
+5. Please allow up to 30 minutes for the subscription status to update in the portal.

 * Learn more: [Cancel Azure Subscription](https://docs.microsoft.com/azure/billing/billing-how-to-cancel-azure-subscription)
 * [Who can cancel a subscription?](https://docs.microsoft.com/azure/billing/billing-how-to-cancel-azure-subscription#who-can-cancel-a-subscription)
 * [What happens after the subscription](https://docs.microsoft.com/azure/billing/billing-how-to-cancel-azure-subscription#what-happens-after-i-cancel-my-subscription)

+If you don't want to cancel your subscription but want to stop charges for a resource, you can manually delete your delete them using the Azure portal.
+Learn more: [Delete resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resources-portal#delete-resources)

 **Verify your subscription was canceled**

 1. Go to the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page.
 2. You may need to scroll to the right.
 Under status will show you the current state of the subscription.
 3. If the status reflects **Disabled** then the subscription is canceled.

+Please allow up to 30 minutes for the subscription status to update in the portal.

 **What is the difference between cancelling and deleting a subscription?**